Tritium radioluminescence

 Radioluminescent 1.8 Ci 6 × 0.2 in tritium vials are tritium gas-filled, thin glass vials with inner surfaces coated with a phosphor.

 Tritium radioluminescence is the use of gaseous tritium, a radioactive isotope of hydrogen, to create visible light.
 Tritium emits electrons through beta decay and, when they interact with a phosphor material, light is emitted through the process of phosphorescence.
 The overall process of using a radioactive material to excite a phosphor and ultimately generate light is called radioluminescence.
-As tritium illumination requires no electrical energy, it has found wide use in applications such as emergency exit signs, illumination of wristwatches, and portable yet very reliable sources of low intensity light which won't degrade human night vision.
-Gun sights for night use and small lights (which need to be more reliable than battery powered lights, yet not interfere with night vision or be bright enough to easily give away one's location) used mostly by military personnel fall under the latter application.
+As tritium illumination requires no electrical energy, it has found wide use in applications such as emergency exit signs, illumination of wristwatches, and portable yet reliable sources of low intensity light which will not degrade human night vision.
+Gun sights for night use and small lights used mostly by military personnel fall under the latter application.

 History

 Tritium was found to be an ideal energy source for self-luminous compounds in 1953 and the idea was patented by Edward Shapiro on 29 October 1953, in the US (2749251 – Source of Luminosity).